-There is some debate about whether or not to use generators to write meta descriptions.
+There’s some debate about whether or not to use generators to write meta descriptions.
 Generators can produce descriptions that seem dull and lack personality.
-But they can work if you are a brand with thousands of SKUs and not enough resources to write them.
+But they can work if you’re a brand with thousands of SKUs and not enough resources to write them.

 As a small business, you’re better off writing meta descriptions manually—especially those for pages that get a lot of search traffic.
-Melanie Bedwell, Ecommerce Manager at OLIPOP, agrees.
-“I believe meta descriptions should be one-of-a-hand,” she says.
-“It’s easier to make them unique if you have someone on your team to write them.”
+Melanie Bedwell, ecommerce manager at drink brand Olipop, agrees.

 Whether you’re a brand new store owner or seasoned ecommerce webmaster, compelling meta descriptions are important to increase website traffic, provide good user experience, and improve conversion rates.
 By checking the boxes above, you’ll be on the right track to optimizing your pages for the web and will soon see the benefits of more traffic and higher sales.

 Meta description FAQ

 What should I write in a meta description?

 Are meta descriptions important for SEO?

 - Keep it at optimal length